NikKowPHP/social-brain/chapters/chapter-8.md

 >
 > **The Myth:** To build trust, you must project flawless competence at all times.
 Showing weakness will make people respect you less.
 >
 > **The Reality:** The brain's trust circuits aren't built on perfection; they're built on connection.
-Flawless competence can be intimidating (a Status threat).
+Flawless competence can be intimidating (a [ICON: Crown] Status threat).
 Strategically admitting an imperfection (Calibrated Vulnerability) is a powerful signal that you are human, safe, and trustworthy.
 It's a biological invitation for the other person's brain to release oxytocin.
 ---
 > ### **Shadow Alert: Weaponized Vulnerability**
 >